dvdsgl/csharp-in-style/README.md

 * Prefer clarity to 'performance'.
 * Prefer clarity to .NET dogma.
 * Write comments that people want to read.
+* Do not reformat existing code to meet these guidelines.

 ## Specific Guides